ryansommers/mercury/readme.md

-# Mercury.
-A P2 Child Theme.
+# Mercury: A WordPress P2 Child Theme.

 Mercury is a modern and responsive child theme for [WordPress's P2](http://p2theme.com/).
 The planet Mercury was "named Mercurius by the Romans because it appears to move so swiftly," a little like P2.